PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/00-config.md

 >
 > **optional**

 Set a key that will be used for any functionality that needs HMAC.
-Frugal exposes two function `exportKey` and `importKey` to help you create the kind of key needed :
+Frugal exposes two function `exportKey` and `importKey` to help you create the kind of key needed:

 - The function `exportKey` will generate a new key and encode it in base64.
 - The function `importKey` will take the base64 generated and decode the generated key.